davidullo/jollycat-support/CONTRIBUTING.md

 # Contributing

 This repository is for **bug reports, feature requests, and support** only.
-Jollycat is a closed-source application — no source code is hosted here.

 ## How to Contribute